Skip to main content

 Fort Greene, Clinton Hill, Prospect Heights, Crown Heights

-Participatory Budgeting (PB) is a process through which local residents can decide how to allocate $1 million in city funding toward projects that improve their community.
+Participatory Budgeting (PB) is a process through which local residents can decide how to allocate $1 million in city capital funding toward projects that improve their community.
 No one knows what our communities need best than the folks who live there.
 The entire PB process is transparent, equity-oriented, and community-driven, as community members propose ideas, decide what makes the ballot, and ultimately vote on which proposals to fund.
 Projects can include improvements to everything from schools to libraries to public housing to other public spaces.
 By participating, you determine the future of our community, our district, and our home.